mcosovic/JuliaGrid.jl/docs/src/examples/acOptimalPowerFlow.md

 nothing # hide
 ```

-Next, we solve the updated problem and calculate the resulting powers:
+Next, we solve the updated problem and compute the resulting powers:
 ```@example 4bus
 powerFlow!(analysis, power = true, verbose = 1)
 nothing # hide
 ```

-The optimal active and reactive power outputs of the generators are as follows:
+The optimal generator active and reactive power outputs are:
 ```@example 4bus
 printGeneratorData(analysis; fmt = fmt3)
 ```
-In this scenario, we observe that, due to the increased cost of `Generator 1`, both `Generator 2` and `Generator 3` have increased their production to the maximum possible values to capitalize on their lower costs.
-The remaining required active power is then supplied by `Generator 1`.
+In this scenario, the increased cost of `Generator 1` causes `Generator 2` and `Generator 3` to increase production to their maximum outputs. `Generator 1` then supplies the remaining active power.

-We can also review the results related to branches for this scenario:
+We can also inspect the branch results for this scenario:
 ```@example 4bus
 printBranchData(analysis; show = show2, fmt = fmt2)
 ```

-Figure 4 illustrates the power flows for this scenario.
-Compared to the previous scenario, Figure 4a shows that `Branch 2` has significantly lower active power flow, while `Branch 3` has become considerably more loaded.
+Figure 4 shows the power flows for this scenario.
+Compared with the previous scenario, `Branch 2` has significantly lower active power flow, while `Branch 3` becomes more heavily loaded.
 ```@raw html
 <div class="image-container">
     <div class="image-item">